junhaiqi/Hybrid_clustering/README.md

    | --spl  | Indicates the length of the prefix sequence.
 The barcode sequence is in this prefix sequence. |

-When the dataset for testing is prepared, users can run the following command to test whether this module is deployed successfully:
+When the dataset for testing is prepared [Dataset for test example](#Dataset-for-test-example), users can run the following command to test whether this module is deployed successfully:
 ```bash
 bash runExample_mainDataPreparation.sh
 ```